webrtc-rs/rtc/examples/examples/README.md

   Simulcast streams.
 It then returns the media as 3 independent Tracks back to the sender.
 - [ ] [Swap Tracks](swap-tracks): The swap-tracks demonstrates how to swap multiple incoming tracks on a single outgoing track.

-#### Data Channel API

-- [x] [Data Channels](data-channels): The data-channels example shows how you can send/recv DataChannel messages from a web browser.
-- [x] [Data Channels Create](data-channels-create): Example data-channels-create shows how you can send/recv DataChannel messages from a web browser.
-The difference with the data-channels example is that the data channel is initialized from the server side in this example.
-- [x] [Data Channels Close](data-channels-close): Example data-channels-close is a variant of data-channels that allow playing with the life cycle of data channels.
-- [ ] [Data Channels Flow Control](data-channels-flow-control): Example data-channels-flow-control shows how to use flow control.
-- [ ] [ORTC](ortc): Example ortc shows how to use the ORTC API for DataChannel communication.
-- [ ] [Offer Answer](offer-answer): Example offer-answer is an example of two webrtc-rs or pion instances communicating directly!
-- [ ] [ICE Restart](ice-restart): The ice-restart demonstrates webrtc-rs ICE Restart abilities.